JamesZHANG-CN/HelloWord/pure-simple-date-formatter-with-locale-in-nodejs-env.md

 tags: []
 categories: ["javascript"]
 author: "James"
-summary: "It's a practice of the `Date` and `Intl.DateTimeFormat` usage regarding by BCP47 and rfc3339, Formatting the datetime in `yyyy-MM-dd HH:mm:ss` style."
+summary: "Practice of the `Date` and `Intl.DateTimeFormat` usage regarding by BCP47 and rfc3339, Formatting the datetime in `yyyy-MM-dd HH:mm:ss` style."
 ---

-It's a practice of the `Date` and `Intl.DateTimeFormat` usage sample.
+As of a special project, there were mentioned that the `Date` should always as `yyyy-MM-dd HH:mm:ss` format.
+But there should have a `timezone` potential risk while the program were running on the place globally.
+Especially under the `BaaS` or `FaaS` AKA `Serverless` environment.

 I'd researched some resources such as BCP47, rfc3339 about the `DateTimeFormat`.
-It's not easier to scope and use that `options` for me.
+Those specifications It's not easier to scope and use that `options` for me.
 So sad so bad.

-In a special project, there were mentioned the `Date` should always as `yyyy-MM-dd HH:mm:ss` format.
-But that `key point` maybe have some `timezone` potential risks while the codes were running under the `BaaS` or `FaaS` AKA `Serverless` environment.

-As of the `Moment.js` was under LTS situation, here's a pure simple way to do the formatting date and time with locale.
+As of the `Moment.js` was under LTS situation, here's a pure simple way to do the formatting date and time with locale, just using the build-in `Date` and `Intl.DateTimeFormat` classes.

-The `DateTimeFormat` of the `en-GB` locale was `dd/MM/yyyy, HH:mm:ss`, it's similar to `yyyy-MM-dd HH:mm:ss`.
-Here's need convert the `date` only.
+Generally, the `en-GB` locale which was `dd/MM/yyyy, HH:mm:ss` format and it's similar to `yyyy-MM-dd HH:mm:ss`.
+Here's just need put the `source` in that particular order.
 Codes below:

 v1